ctrueden/ctrueden.github.io/_pages/deus/SessionMon16.md

 Outside the bubble, Vittorio asks if Nikolai can still communicate with Brice after the wall goes up.
 While this is possible, no one can contact Ariona (or anyone else except Brice) through the 'Net.

-Nikolai moves into position with ((NPCSledge|Sledge)) and his crew.
+Nikolai moves into position with [Sledge](NPCSledge) and his crew.
 Unity follows.
 Gerald prepares his Dwarven forces for the fight.
 Adam readies his AI assistants, from exoskeletal suits of armor right down to the toasters.
 Vittorio offers his assistance to Adam.
 The armies stand ready.

-A gate opens.  ((NPCSelena|A woman with an aura of confidence)) steps through.
+A gate opens.
+[A woman with an aura of confidence](NPCSelena) steps through.
 She has a rather feral-looking appearance, and several individuals in the group recognize her as Selena Sharptooth.

 "It's best you go away, little girl!
 People gonna die here!"
 Gerald yells harshly.